lightbend/config/README.md

    If you include a file and it turns out to be a directory then it would be processed in this way.
  - some way to merge array types.
 One approach could be:
-   `searchPath=${searchPath} ["/usr/local/foo"]`, which involves
+   `searchPath=${searchPath} ["/usr/local/foo"]`, here
-   two features: 1) substitutions referring to the key being assigned would have to look at that key's value later in the merge stack (rather than complaining about circularity); 2) arrays would have to be merged if a series of them appear after a key, similar to how strings are concatenated already.
-A simpler but much more limited approach would add `+=` as an alternative to `:`/`=`, where `+=` would append an array value to the array's previous value.
-(Note that regular `=` already merges object values, to avoid object merge you have to first set the object to a non-object such as null, then set a new object.
-For consistency, if there's "array concatenation" within one value, maybe objects should also be able to merge within one value.)
+   arrays would have to be merged if a series of them appear after a key, similar to how strings are concatenated already.
+   For consistency, maybe objects would also support this syntax, though there's an existing way to merge objects (duplicate fields).
  - including URLs (which would allow forcing file: when inside a classpath resource, among other things)